eatashoe/Console-Solitaire/README.md

 # Console-Solitaire AKA Stackotaire
-> Solitaire clone made using Java with Stacks
+Solitaire clone made using Java with Stacks

-> Same rules are orignial Solitaire
+Same rules are orignial Solitaire

-> Alternating colors etc...
+Alternating colors etc...

->
->
-> -------------To play run the Stackotaire file.
+> -------------To play run the Stackotaire file.--------------
->

 # --------------How To Play------------------

 ## This is a example of a game